Last Updated on June 3, 2023

 You know by now that shiso furikake is one of the main ingredients for this recipe so you want to make sure to use a high quality product.
 As introduced earlier, the one I used for this recipe is Organic Shiso Furikake from Umami Insider.

-Another option will be Oindo Shiso Powder Condiment from Gold Mine Natural Foods.
+Another option will be Ohsawa Shiso Powder from Gold Mine Natural Foods.
 Again, be sure to check the label!
 Remember, good shiso flakes should contain only 3 ingredients: Shiso (perilla) leaves, sea salt, and plum (ume) vinegar.

 Any shiso furikake is made with salt which should be enough to seasoned rice.
 However, you can add extra salt as needed if you prefer saltier taste instead of adding more shiso furikake to adjust the saltiness.